mnweitenberg/Codam/mini_rt/README.md

 # MiniRT
 This is the second graphics project at [Codam](codam.nl), our first RayTracer with miniLibX.

-We had to create a raytracer from scratch.
+We had to create a ray tracer from scratch.
 The only allowed functions are:
 - open, close, read, write, printf, malloc, free, perror, strerror, exit
 - all functions of the math library
 - all functions of the MinilibX